Conservative website Parler forced offline: web trackers

 Parler did not respond to a request for comment from AFP.

-The social network, launched in 2018, operates much like Twitter, with profiles to follow and "parleys" instead of tweets.
+The social network, launched in 2018, operates much like Twitter, with profiles people can follow and "parleys" instead of tweets.

-In its early days, the platform attracted a crowd of ultra-conservative and even extreme-right users.
+In its early days, the platform attracted a crowd of ultra-conservative or even extreme-right users.

 But it now attracts many more traditional Republican voices.